-The UVLO pin effects both undervoltage lockout and shutdown functions.
-This is accomplished by using different voltage thresholds for the two functions-the shutdown function is at roughly a $V{BE}$ above ground (0.75V at 25°C, large temperature variation), while the UVLO function is at nearly a bandgap voltage (1.25V, fairly stable with temperature).
+The UVLO pin effects an undervoltage lockout function with at threshold of roughly 1.25V.
 An external resistor divider between the input supply and ground can then be used to achieve a user-programmable undervoltage lockout (see Figure 6a).

 An additional feature of this pin is that there is a change in the input bias current at this pin as a function of the state of the internal UVLO comparator.
 As the pin is brought above the UVLO threshold, the bias current sourced by the part increases.
 This positive feedback effects a hysteresis band for reliable switching action.
 Note that the size of the hysteresis is proportional to the Thevenin impedance of the external UVLO resistor divider network, which makes it user programmable.
 As a rough rule of thumb, each 4k or so of impedance generates about 1% of hysteresis.
-(This is based on roughly 1.25V for the threshold and $3\mu$ A for the bias current shift.)
+(This is based on roughly 1.25V for the threshold and 3μ A for the bias current shift.)

 Even in good quality ground plane layouts, it is common for the switching node (MOSFET drain) to couple to the UVLO pin with a stray capacitance of several thousandths of a pF.
 To ensure proper UVLO action, a 100pF capacitor is recommended from this pin to ground as shown in Figure 6b.
 This will typically reduce the coupled noise to a few millivolts.
 The UVLO filter capacitor should not be made much larger than a few hundred pF, however, as the hysteresis action will become too slow.
 In cases where further filtering is required, e.g., to attenuate high speed supply ripple, the topology in Figure 6c is recommended.
 Resistor R1 has been split into two equal parts.
-This provides a node for effecting capacitor filtering of high speed supply ripple, while leaving the UVLO pin node impedance relatively unchanged at high frequency.
+This provides a node for effecting capacitor filtering of high